Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 6. Streamlined workplace communication

 Studies show that 25% of the average workday is spent checking emails, and most of these emails aren’t relevant to every single employee.
 Organizations were challenged to come up with a personalized approach to notifying employees about changes in work schedules and daily tasks.
 Furthermore, real-time collaboration happened exclusively online.
-Having a platform that can handle messaging, file sharing, and feedback in one central location will help reduce time wasted sorting through emails and bouncing between applications to finish a task.
+Having a platform that can handle messaging, file sharing, and feedback in one central location, such as a hosted PBX system, will help reduce time wasted sorting through emails and bouncing between applications to finish a task.

 Bringing tomorrow’s teams together through cloud communications